-- A letter of support from the supervisor at the host institution confirming research plan, dates attending, etc.
+- A letter of support from the supervisor at the host institution confirming research plan, dates attending, what you will be working on together, how this will benefit you, etc.

 - An official letter of acceptance/invitation from the host institution, outlining the details of the offer and confirming the financial award/waiver of Tuition fee; cost of research, dates attending, monthly living costs, insurance, etc.